mckeeh3/akka-typed-java-cluster-sharding/README.md

 Start node 6 on port 2556, management port 8556, HTTP port 9556
 ~~~

-In the above image nodes 1 and 6 have been restarted.
-Note that nodes 1 and 6 changed from a dark to green background color in the top left grid.
-Once these new nodes have joined that cluster Akka cluster sharding rebalanced some of the shards to nodes 1 and 6.
-In this example, shard `1` with the red highlighted entity actor `2558-8` moved to node 1.
+In the above image, nodes 1 and 6 have been restarted.
+Note that nodes 1 and 6 changed from a dark to green background color in the top-left grid.
+Once these new nodes have joined the cluster, Akka cluster sharding rebalanced some of the shards to nodes 1 and 6.
+In this example, shard 1 with the red highlighted entity actor 2558-8 moved to node 1.